haberdashPI/Alert.jl/README.md

 ## Common Issues

-If you do not receive a notification on Windows.
-Please ensure you have Notifications turned on in "Notifications & actions"
+If you do not receive a notification on Windows, please ensure you have Notifications turned on in "Notifications & actions"

 See